OpenScienceInitiativeUniversityMarburg/OpenScienceInitiativeUniversityMarburg.github.io/calendar-page.md

 ---

-## One-Day Train the Trainer Retreat 2025
+## One-Day Train the Trainer Retreat 2025 on 3.11.2025 in Marburg

 ![TTT-Logo](./assets/images/TTT_Logo.png)